RndmTsk/Unity-Technical-Challenge/README.md

 #### URP Toggles

-- Did not get a chance to add controls for this unfortunately.
-It would be fairly simple to expand on my UI to allow for various Volume "dials" and "knobs" now that I have the UI and touch controls out of the way.
+Started implementing rudimentary controls for this in the form of simple sliders.
+I was hoping to have the scene in full-view while these toggles were being adjusted, but my UI is fairly primitive at the moment.
+Also, the initial values are manually set based on what they were in the scene, it'd be far more effective to detect these values on startup to pre-set the slider values.

+Ultimately, I would have liked to have a semi-transparent UI, or display a slider at the bottom of the screen (which would animate in) for the given Volume control selected.

 ## Challenges